ZEArgos/renai-desktop/README.md

 - 3. Run make, or whatever other build system you're making CMake use.
 On Windows, MinGW provides a make implementation.
 This will build the actual game files.

 - 4. Run the app.
-THe subfolder inside "build" should be named "Renai", which is a portable installation of the game, built for your specific machine and operating system.
+The subfolder inside "build" should be named "Renai", which is a portable installation of the game, built for your specific machine and operating system.
 Move this to wherever you'd like.

 The full command breakdown (and the one I use in my build.sh file) is as follows;